karl-cardenas-coding/go-lambda-cleanup/README.md

 Q: On MacOS I am unable to open the binary due to Apple not trusting the binary.
 What are my options?

-A: You have two options.
+A: You have four options.

-Option A is to clone this project and compile the binary.
+- Option A is to clone this project and compile the binary.
 Issue `go build -o glc`, and the end result is a binary compatible for your system.
 If you still encounter issues after this, invoke the code signing command on the binary `codesign -s -`

-Option B is to to grant permission for the application to run.
+- Option B is to to grant permission for the application to run.
 Use [this guide](https://support.apple.com/en-us/HT202491) to help you grant permission to the application.

-Option C is not recommended but I'll offer it up.
+- Option C is not recommended but I'll offer it up.
 You can remove the binary from quarantine mode.
 ```shell
 xattr -d com.apple.quarantine /path/to/file
 ```
+- Option D is to use the Docker container.
+Please review the [Docker steps](#docker).
 ---

 Q: This keeps timing out when attempting to connect to AWS and I have verified my AWS credentials are valid?